Deploy PaletteAI

 Configure Values Before Initial Installation

-To customize values before PaletteAI is installed for the first time, use the Enable Values Node Selector option to pause the installer until you have finished editing the file.
+To customize values before PaletteAI is installed for the first time, use the Enable PaletteAI Values Node Affinity option on Profile Config to pause the installer until you have finished editing the file.

 -

-In Local UI, toggle the Enable Values Node Selector option to True.
+In Local UI, on the Profile Config screen, toggle Enable PaletteAI Values Node Affinity to ON.
 This prevents the PaletteAI installer from being scheduled until a node with the label

 palette.ai/helm-config: "true"is found.